 |The south-west tower – St Paul’s Cathedral|

 You can even see London Eye and Elizabeth Tower in the top left corner.

 Unfortunately, photography inside is prohibited.
 So here is another photo of the exterior:

 From St Paul’s Cathedral, we took Lugate Hill street (and then Strand/A4) towards Covent Garden (1.2 miles about 30min walking).
 On the way you pass near King’s College London and Somerset house:

 Covent Garden Market is a great place to wonder.
 There are many stores, restaurants, and street performers.
 You can find singers, music players, magicians, and clowns.

 |The invisible man defies gravity|

-We’ve finished our fourth day on Trafalgar Square.
-We’ve reached there since it was Friday and on Fridays, The National Gallery is open late, till 21:00 (official site).
-There is also free guided tour (19:00 – 20:00).
-We’ve tried joining it, but it was packed.
+We have finished our fourth day at Trafalgar Square.
+We have reached there since it was Friday, and on Fridays, the National Gallery is open late, till 21:00 (official site).
+There is also offer free guided tour (19:00 – 20:00).
+We have tried joining it, but it was packed.
 There were 100-150 people, and we could not hear anything.
 So, we abandoned the tour and continued by ourselves.

 |Trafalgar Square: view towards The National Gallery|